viktoriasin/python-web-development-coursera/5/bot_task/Readme.md

 ---
-Telegram bot for storing your favorite places.
+Telegram bot for storing and looking for your favorite places.
 ---

 With this Telegram Bot you can save any place you want along with its coordinates so it becomes unnecessary to memorize them at all.
+Moreover you can list all the places nearby your current position so you can choose which of them visit next.

 You can see all the commands by typing '/'.